 Government Code Section 65915(r) provides the Density Bonus Law "shall be interpreted liberally in favor of producing the maximum number of total housing units."
 The City Council has previously determined that the "on-menu incentives listed in LAMC 14.28.040 would not have a specific, adverse impact."
-The requested concessions requested by this project: 1) 20% decrease on front yard set back and 2) 11' height increase are both "On-Menu Incentives" referenced in LAMC 14.28.040(F)(1)(d).
+The requested concessions requested by this project: 1) 20% decrease on front yard setback and 2) 11' height increase are both "On-Menu Incentives" referenced in LAMC 14.28.040(F)(1)(d).

 The City has requested that applicant provide information concerning the "identifiable and actual cost reductions" that result from the requested incentive.
-As noted above, it is the City's of Los Altos burden to demonstrate that a requested incentive or waiver would not result in an identifiable and actual cost reduction rather than the applicant's burden to demonstrate that it would.
+As noted above, it is the City of Los Altos burden to demonstrate that a requested incentive or waiver would not result in an identifiable and actual cost reduction rather than the applicant's burden to demonstrate that it would.

-11 ft increases in height and 20% front set back decreases are specifically recognized in the City's code as an incentive and therefore, it should be presumed by the City that a 11 ft height incentive and a 20% decrease on front yard set back would result in identifiable and actual cost reductions (See Gov't Code §65915(o)(1); and LAMC 14.28.040(F)(1)(d).
+11 ft increases in height and 20% front set back decreases are specifically recognized in the City's code as an incentive and therefore, it should be presumed by the City that a 11 ft height incentive and a 20% decrease on front yard setback would result in identifiable and actual cost reductions (See Gov't Code §65915(o)(1); and LAMC 14.28.040(F)(1)(d).

-CONCLUSION: Shifting the burden from City of Los Altos to the applicant to justify the need of incentives & waivers "Identifiable and Actual Cost Reductions" would be inconsistent with the State Density Bonus Law.
-Applicant recommends the City of Los Altos modify their density bonus handout to make it "DB law state complaint" by eliminating those requirements to the applicant.
-Applicant informed City of Los Altos planning department about those mandated DB law state changes over emails for the last 1.5 years.
+CONCLUSION: Shifting the burden from City of Los Altos to the applicant to justify the need of ON MENU incentives and waivers "Identifiable and Actual Cost Reductions" would be inconsistent with the State Density Bonus Law and City of Los Altos zoning requirements.
+Applicant recommends the City of Los Altos modify their density bonus handout to make it "DB law state complaint" by eliminating those requirements for ON MENU initiatives to the applicant.